circle-free/merkle-trees/js/README.md

 const {
   root,
   elements,
-  updateElements,   // the elements to be updated (32-byte Buffer) compactProof,
+  updateElements,   // the elements to be updated (array of 32-byte Buffers) compactProof,
 } = proof;